此文档主要参考W3C的一篇技术文档：Setting charset information in .htaccess

-Use the AddCharset directive to associate the character encoding with all files having a particular extension in the current directory and its subdirectories
+Use the AddCharset directive to associate the character encoding with all files having a particular extension in the current directory

 .
 For example, to serve all files with the extension .html as UTF-8, open the .htaccess file in a plain text editor and type the following line:

 AddCharset UTF-8 .html

 The extension can be specified with or without a leading dot.
 You can add multiple extensions to the same line.
 This will still work if you have file names such as example.en.html or example.html.en.

 The example will cause all files with the extension .html to be served as UTF-8.
 The HTTP Content-Type header will contain a line that ends with the 'charset' information as shown in the example that follows.